Sosland Director of the Harvard College Writing Program

 Research and Writing Interests: Social movements, social class, labor movements, political sociology, social change, culture and identity, labor and work, globalization, U.S. labor history, qualitative methods

 Meyer’s research explores changes in political economy and working-class mobilization.
 She is interested in the relationship between precarious workers, the neoliberal state, and social change.
 Her recent publications in Critical Sociology, Political Power & Social Theory and the Journal of Historical Sociology explore how collective action experiences transform working-class consciousness and subjectivity.
 Recently she has written, additionally, on precarious workers’ movements and on contemporary immigrant mobilizations.
 She has also published with colleagues at the University of Michigan on the extent and sources of ethical consumption with respect to sweatshops and workers’ rights.
 Meyer is currently working on a project about the relationship between workplace and community in the mid-20th century American labor movement.
 In Harvard’s Sociology Department she has been Associate Director of Undergraduate Studies, Harvard College Fellow, and Lecturer.
 She received her Ph.D. in Sociology from the University of Michigan in 2008.

 Research and Writing Interests: Fiction and cultural criticism

 Lindsay Mitchell holds an M.A. from the University of Chicago and an M.F.A. in creative writing from the University of Iowa.
-She has taught academic writing courses at the University of Iowa and the Harvard Extension School, as well as fiction writing courses at the Harvard Summer School.
-She is currently a resident writing and fellowships tutor at Currier House.
+She has taught essay writing courses at the University of Iowa and the Harvard Extension School, as well as fiction writing courses at the Harvard Summer School.
+She is currently a non-resident writing tutor at Currier House.

 Field: Modern European History